sky-ring/rift/README.md

 ## Documentation and Examples
 Full documentation with specifications is being developed and will be available shortly!
-Until then, you may look at standard contracts implementation; they cover the majority of the ideas required; if you're looking for more, take a glance at the 'test/' directory for some demonstrations of dBuilder's capabilities.
+Until then, you may look at standard contracts implementation; they cover the majority of the ideas required; if you're looking for more, take a glance at the 'test/' directory for some demonstrations of Rift's capabilities.

 ## Roadmap